ALARA Stay-Time Review Guide Skip to main content

 • Shallow dose equivalent (skin or extremity): 50 rem (500 mSv) per year.

-For members of the public (non-radiation workers), the limit under 10 CFR 20.1301 is 100 mrem (1 mSv) per year, and 2 mR/hr in any unrestricted area.
-This 2 mR/hr limit is the basis for radiography boundary calculations.
+For individual members of the public, 10 CFR 20.1301 includes 100 mrem (1 mSv) per year and 2 mrem in any one hour in an unrestricted area.
+That row is public-dose context, not a stay-time authorization or complete radiography boundary analysis.

-Key 10 CFR 20 limits: 5 rem/yr TEDE (occupational whole body), 15 rem/yr lens of eye, 50 rem/yr skin/extremity, 0.5 rem total to embryo/fetus, 100 mrem/yr to the public.
-These are maximums; ALARA aims for well below.
+Key 10 CFR 20 source rows: 5 rem/yr TEDE (occupational whole body), 15 rem/yr lens of eye, 50 rem/yr skin/extremity, 0.5 rem total to embryo/fetus, 100 mrem/yr to the public.
+Use them as regulatory context, not task targets.

 ALARA Planning for Routine and Non-Routine Work